prabhakarlab/MO2GP/README.md

 4. Feature Selection (keep the most informative features)<br>
 5. Applying PCA for dimensionality reduction<br>

-Finally, the quality of the embeddings is evaluated using a silhouette score to assess how well the features separate the shape classes.<br>
+Finally, the quality of the shape embeddings is evaluated using a modified silhouette score where for each data point, we calculated the mean silhouette score within each shape class and then took the average of these per-shape class means.

 In this tutorial, we set **n_interp** to 250 points, **scale** the shapes by perimeter so that all shapes have the same perimeter length, and used **num_smooth = 0**.<br>